veertuinc/anklet/plugins/handlers/github/README.md

     #  user: ""
     #  password: ""
     #  database: 0
+    #  max_retries: 5 # when a database operation fails due to a recoverable error, how many times to retry it before giving up
+    #  retry_delay: 1000 # how long to wait between retries
+    #  retry_backoff_factor: 2.0 # how much to multiply the retry delay by each time
 ```

 - Your PAT or Github App must have **Actions** and **Administration** Read & Write permissions.